ErikaEckfeld/2600-Final/README.md

 If you are thinking you want to implement facial recognition or any biometric authentication into a project or system, consider this graph.

 ![graph](https://github.com/ErikaEckfeld/2600-Final/blob/master/facial%20recognition.jpeg "graph")

+I hope that this tutorial helped you gain information about facial recognition properties and biometic authentican security in general.

-DISCLAIMER: This is for educational purposes only, I do not own the viedo or pictures used.
+*DISCLAIMER: This is for educational purposes only, I do not own the viedo or pictures used.*